On behalf of our faculty, staff and students, I welcome you to the Department of Aeronautics and Astronautics at Stanford University.

 - The Federal Aviation Administration (FAA) Center of Excellence for Commercial Space Transportation, where research focuses on space traffic management and operations, space transportation operations, technologies and payload, human space flight and the viability of a space transportation industry.
 This center also enjoys a strong participation from the aerospace and satellite communication industries.

-- The King Abdullah City of Science and Technology (KACST) Center of Research Excellence in Aeronautics and Astronautics, which is a collaborative partnership with Stanford’s Hansen Experimental Physics Laboratory (HEPL) and KACST on research topics of pressing concerns.
+- The King Abdullah City of Science and Technology (KACST) Center of Research Excellence in Aeronautics and Astronautics, which is a collaborative partnership with KACST on research topics of pressing concerns.
 Examples include developing new green propellants, performing synergistic experimental and computational studies of winged flight of birds, improving the safety of small aircraft and developing new designs for space systems.
-This center also enjoys many additional national and international collaborations.

 - The Army High-Performance Computing Research Center (AHPCRC), which, in collaboration with the Army Research Laboratory (ARL), focuses on advancing the state-of-the-art of computation-based engineering science and high-performance computing in order to foster better and faster scientific discovery, innovate technology, reduce design-cycle times and improve system performance.

-With a history rich with five Guggenheim Medal recipients and 15 living members of the National Academy of Engineering, our faculty and emeriti faculty continue to be among the most highly decorated in the world.
-But it is because of our amazingly talented students that we continue to be ranked among the top of all aerospace engineering departments in the nation.
+With a history rich with six Guggenheim Medal recipients and 14 living members of the National Academy of Engineering, our faculty and emeriti faculty continue to be among the most highly decorated in the world.
+However, it is because of our amazingly talented students that we continue to be ranked among the top of all aerospace engineering departments in the nation.

-Please browse our website, learn more about us and contact us should you have any questions.
+Please browse our website, learn more about us and our new Undergraduate Program, and contact us should you have any questions.
 We look forward to teaming with you for ensuring an even brighter future of aeronautics and astronautics.